This Notice is to advise you that with effect from Wednesday 1st July 2015, Ceredigion County Council will be applying the "Test of Intentionality"

 - Make a referral to Ceredigion Care Society so applicant can access the bond scheme should they qualify

-- Ensure the applicant has a joint housing application form in which Ceredigion County Council and Tai Wales & West Housing
+- Ensure the applicant has a Housing Application form for the Ceredigion Common Housing Register

 - Sanctuary Scheme (possible development)